 About the Molecular Engineering & Sciences Institute

 The Institute is located in the new Molecular Engineering and Sciences Building, a facility specially designed to promote collaborative molecular-scale research.
-The building houses more than 15 faculty members, 3 research centers and 4 major instrumentation centers.
+The building houses more than 16 faculty members, 4 institutes and research centers, and 4 major instrumentation centers.
 Together these centers provide state-of-the-art instrumentation for molecular characterization and analysis for the use of the UW research community and the larger non-profit and tech communities in Seattle.

 The Molecular Engineering and Sciences Institute is also creating and coordinating interdisciplinary education programs for undergraduate and graduate students in the College of Arts and Sciences and the College of Engineering.
 Drawing on the expertise of multiple departments, these programs teach students the fundamental aspects of molecular-level engineering through core courses and top-notch research opportunities.